What is a Master’s in Human Resources?

 Q: How long will I be in school?

 A: That could depend on you, your current job, and any other obligations you might have.
-A master’s in HR could take anywhere from one to three years, but our Smartplan is designed to help you find the right degree for you, so could finish as quickly as possible!
+A master’s in HR could take anywhere from one to three years, but our Smartplan is designed to help you find the right degree for you, so you can finish as quickly as possible!

 How to save time and money